RelationalAI CLI

 relation using the CLI as follows:

-rai load-json my-database john.json --relation john
+rai load-json my_database john.json --relation=john

 You can view the loaded data as follows: